XantreDev/article-css-in-js/README.md

 ### Solutions:

-- Keep style templates mostly static
+- Limit the dynamic nature of style templates
-- Use selectors and variables for dynamic features
+- Utilize selectors and variables for dynamic components
-- Migrate to build-time CSS-in-JS libraries like Linaria
+- Transition to build-time CSS-in-JS libraries, such as Linaria
-- For new projects, consider utility CSS approach (Tailwind)
+- For greenfield projects, contemplate the utility CSS approach (like Tailwind)

 ### Benefits of Utility CSS Approach (Tailwind):